ijhoskins/satmut_utils/docs/satmut_utils_manual.md

 7. -j, --nthreads

 Number of CPU cores (cutadapt), additional alignment threads (bowtie2), and threads to use for BAM sorting (samtools).
-Multiprocessing is not currently supported for satmut\_utils sim or call logic.
+Multiprocessing is not currently supported for satmut\_utils sim or call Python code.

+8. -e, --max_nm

+Maximum edit distance for either mate of a pair to be considered for simulation and variant calling.
+Default 10.

 ### sim options